 So what should you bring?

-San Juan Island, surrounded by water, has a very comfortable temperate climate.
+San Juan Island has a very comfortable temperate climate.
 Our average highs are in the 70’s in Summer with cool nights.
 The island sits in the Olympic Rain Shadow and gets a third of the rainfall found in the rest of the Puget Sound.
 Indeed, like much of the country, we have experienced heat waves in recent years.
-That being said, a “heat wave” on San Juan Island is when it gets into the upper 80’s.
-I know, right?
-But know, that most hotels don’t offer A/C, because we so rarely need it.
-Earthbox does have three room styles (Water Places, Sun Places, Sea Places) with A/C, just in case.
+Know, that most hotels don’t offer A/C, because we so rarely need it.
+Earthbox offers A/C in five of its seven room styles.
 And here your packing list:

 The mighty Salish Sea is a balmy 45 degrees (brrrrrrr) even in Summer, with a few shallow coves heating up quite nicely for a possible quick dip.
 However, Earthbox has the only heated indoor pool on the isle, complete with hot tub, sauna and exercise room.
 A lovely way to start or end your day or get the wiggles out before dinner.

 Bring your camera everywhere.
-You never know which celebrity might walk into the restaurant, when the seaplane, the one painted like an Orca whale, lands in the harbor.
-Or even more likely when the fox will peek out from behind a tree, a family of deer will cross the road or that Bald Eagle will land in the tree right above your head.
+You never know which celebrity might walk into the restaurant or when the seaplane, the one painted like an Orca whale, lands in the harbor.
+Or even more likely when the fox stroll along the beach, a family of deer will cross the road or that Bald Eagle will land in the tree right above your head.

 If you are planning on observing wildlife from land at the Whale Watch Park (we recommend this highly), bring your binoculars.
 If you go on a guided whale watch tour, you won’t need them.
 All tour operators supply binoculars.